Topological symmetries of simply-connected four-manifolds and actions of automorphism groups of free groups: Finite group actions on 4-manifolds

-\begin{proof}[Proof of Theorem \ref{main1}] Suppose that $G=D$ acts effectively homologically trivially on $M.$ Since the odd-dimensional cohomology groups of $D$ are vanishing (cf. Lemma \ref {cohom}), the Borel spectral sequence collapses by Lemma \ref{collp}.
-Therefore, the graded module
+\begin{proof}[Proof of Theorem \ref{main1}] Suppose that $D$ acts effectively homologically trivially on $M.$ Since the odd-dimensional cohomology groups of $D$ vanish (cf. Lemma \ref{cohom}), the Borel spectral sequence collapses by Lemma \ref{collp}.
+Therefore, the graded module (cf. \cite{tom}, Proposition 1.18 of Chapter III, page 182)